dani8439/javascript_lessons/09-data-structures-modern-operators-and-strings/notes17.md

 rest1.owner &&= '<ANONYMOUS>';
 ```

 Assigns a value to a variable if it is currently Truthy.
 If falsy, it won't.
 So it doesn't work in the one restaurant where there is no owner, it stays the same.
+But the Giovanni one exists, so it was reassigned.